Producer Spotlight: In the Studio with Ghost-Producer “Cipher”

 “Thanks for having me.
 It all started with a fascination for movie soundtracks, actually.
 The way a piece of music could completely change the emotion of a scene was magical to me.
 I wanted to learn how to do that.
 I downloaded a copy of FL Studio when I was 16, and I’ve been hooked ever since.
 The transition to electronic music, specifically techno, came from the club scene.
 The raw energy and hypnotic repetition felt like a modern evolution of that cinematic feeling.”

-Your sound is very polished and powerful.
-Can you walk us through your typical creative process?
+Q2: Your sound has a distinct, powerful identity.
+Can you walk us through your creative process?

 “My process almost always starts with the harmony.
 I’ll sit at the piano or with a simple pad sound and work out a chord progression that feels right.
 That progression dictates the entire mood of the track.
 Once I have that, I build the foundation: a solid kick and a deep, rolling bassline that complements the chords.
 The lead melodies and arps are usually the last creative elements to be added.
 The rest is just technical work: arrangement, mixing, and mastering.
 I spend probably 70% of my time on that technical side to make sure everything is perfect.”